Julio Arce: Dana White's Contender Series

-Arce appeared in Dana White's Contender Series 5 web-series program.
+Arce appeared in Dana White's Contender Series 5 web series program.
 He faced Peter Petties and won the fight via technical knockout.
 Even with the win, Arce was not awarded a UFC contract at that event.
 However, he was later signed by the UFC on short notice to replace an injured Charles Rosa at UFC 220.

 Ultimate Fighting Championship

-Arce made his UFC debut on January 20, 2018 against Dan Ige, replacing an injured Charles Rosa at UFC 220.
+Arce made his UFC debut on January 20, 2018, against Dan Ige, replacing an injured Charles Rosa at UFC 220.
 He won the fight via unanimous decision with the scoreboard of (30-27, 30–27, 29–28).

-His next fight came on June 1, 2018 at UFC Fight Night 131 against Daniel Teymur.
+His next fight came on June 1, 2018, at UFC Fight Night 131 against Daniel Teymur.
 He won the fight via a rear-naked choke in the third round.

-Arce faced Sheymon Moraes on November 3, 2018 at UFC 230.
+Arce faced Sheymon Moraes on November 3, 2018, at UFC 230.
 He lost the fight via split decision.

-Arce faced Julian Erosa on May 18, 2019 at UFC Fight Night 152.
+Arce faced Julian Erosa on May 18, 2019, at UFC Fight Night 152.
 He won the fight via knockout in the third round.

-Arce faced Hakeem Dawodu on November 2, 2019 at UFC 244.
-He lost the fight by split decision.
+Arce faced Hakeem Dawodu on November 2, 2019, at UFC 244.
+He lost the fight by a split decision.

-Arce was expected to face Timur Valiev on a bantamweight bout on February 6, 2021 at UFC Fight Night 184.
+Arce was expected to face Timur Valiev on a bantamweight bout on February 6, 2021, at UFC Fight Night 184.
 However, Arce was removed from the event in late January due to undisclosed reasons and replaced by Martin Day.

-Arce faced Andre Ewell on July 24, 2021 at UFC on ESPN: Sandhagen vs. Dillashaw.
+Arce faced Andre Ewell on July 24, 2021, at UFC on ESPN: Sandhagen vs. Dillashaw.
 He won in the second round via technical knockout.

-Arce faced Song Yadong on November 13, 2021 at UFC Fight Night 197.
+Arce faced Song Yadong on November 13, 2021, at UFC Fight Night 197.
 He lost the fight via technical knockout in round two.

-As the first fight of his new four-fight contract, Arce faced Daniel Santos on April 9, 2022 at UFC 273.
+As the first fight of his new four-fight contract, Arce faced Daniel Santos on April 9, 2022, at UFC 273.
 At the weigh-ins, Arce weighed in at 136.5 pounds, half a pound over the bantamweight non-title fight limit.
 The bout proceed at a catchweight and he will forfeit 20% of his purse which will go to his opponent Daniel Santos.
 He won the bout via unanimous decision.

 Arce faced Montel Jackson on November 12, 2022, at UFC 281.
 He lost the fight via unanimous decision.

-Arce was scheduled to face Cody Garbrandt on March 4, 2023 at UFC 285.
+Arce was scheduled to face Cody Garbrandt on March 4, 2023, at UFC 285.
 However, Arce withdrew in late January due to a knee injury and was replaced by Trevin Jones.

+Arce faced Herbert Burns on March 30, 2024, at UFC on ESPN 54.
+At the weigh ins, Arce weighed in at 147.25 pounds, one and a quarter pounds over the featherweight non-title fight limit.
+His bout proceeded at catchweight and he was fined 20 percent of his purse which went to his opponent Burns.
+Arce won the fight via technical knockout in round two.